openlabathens/aegean-cargo-routes/README.md

 ## Data (To be updated)

-Data are provided in a CSV format for further usage, but are displayed here
+Data are provided in a CSV format for further usage, but are also displayed here.

 ## Credits